lmphu/Perception_production_imitation/README.md

 There are several scripts in this repository.
 Here is the workflow in which to use them.

-When downloading the data, each participant's data is stored in a subfolder, comprising a .csv file with their response, and a folder with .wav files (calles binaries).
+When downloading the data, each participant's data is stored in a subfolder, comprising a .csv file with their response, and a folder with .wav files (called binaries).
 We first have to deal with the .wav files.

 Step 1 is to cut the first 1.5 seconds out of the signal, since there is no relevant data in that snippet.
 This makes the automatic annotation a bit easier.